DolphinWorld/udacitySelfDrivingCourse/P5/writeup.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and tested in the classifier, I found that orient == 8, pix_per_cell == 8, cell_per_block give me the best test result, 99.3%
+I tried various combinations of parameters and tested in the classifier, I found that orient == 9, pix_per_cell == 8, cell_per_block = 4 give me the best test result, 99.2%

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-In 5th code section, I trained a linear SVM using C=10, kernel='rbf'.
-I found these parameters using clf.best_params_ from the result of GridSearchCV.
-I use the following parameters `hog_channel=ALL`, `hist_bin=32`, `spatial_size=(16, 16)`, `color_space='HLS'`, `orient=8`, `pix_per_cell=8`, `cell_per_block=2`.
+In 5th code section, I trained a classifier using MLPClassifier with default parameters.
+Color space is `YCrCb`.
+The feature is the hog features only.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 In the 6th code section, I call slide_window defined in the 2nd code section.
-Using the following sizes, `(64, 128, 196, 256)`, using overlap 0.8.
-I found these parameters using several testing images.
+Using the following sizes, `(64, 96, 128, 196)`, using overlap 0.8.
+I found these parameters by testing with several testing images.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on four scales using YCrCb ALL-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on four scales using YCrCb ALL-channel HOG features, which provided a nice result.
 Here are some example images:

 ![Detected][image4]
 ---